The List

 Look at the heavens through a huge telescope – DONE – 4/1/11 – I visited the huge observatories on the summit of Mauna Kea in Hawaii and looked at several nebulae and planets with a 11″ reflecting telescope.
 Now, that’s not quite “huge” — I did not get to view the heavens through the enormous (some 20m-plus) telescopes in the observatories for two very good reasons: a) they are extremely exclusive and you have to have a lot of academic clout to even have a chance of using them, and b) modern telescopes do not have eyepieces — you can’t look through them.
 They are operated remotely and the heavens are viewed as high-res digital images.
 They are basically big cameras, and the images are freely available online.

-See the Northern Lights - DONE but I want to do it again!
+See the Northern Lights in person – DONE (twice now) but I want to do it again!

 See Radiohead live - DONE – 3/9/12 – Saw them in St. Louis.
 Beautiful, beautiful show.
 “Reckoner” and “Lucky” were transcendent moments for me.